GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 - We have also proposed a *three microphone* design disposed in a V-shaped arrangement.
 - Finally, a *square* array of four microphones has been implemented too.

-// TODO figure wih the three possible arrays
+Their implementation has been integrated in our simulator (see @sec:simulator:simulator:components:mic_arrays).

 The number of microphones plays an important role in the #("SSL") performance.
 As an illustrative example, when having a binaural microphone in the free field, i.e. where the effects of reverberation can be neglected, there exist a fundamental limit:
 It is theoretically impossible to distinguish the two possible locations of the source.
 This phenomenon is known as the front-back ambiguity.
-// TODO cite papers
+#draft[TODO cite papers]
-The latter can be cleared up by introducing relative movement or by introducing an additional microphone in the array.
+The latter can be cleared up by introducing relative movement or an additional microphone in the array.